< Browse to Previous Essay | Browse to Next Essay >

 Historian Clarence Bagley lists a Miss McCarty as one of two teachers at South School in September 1876.
 The South school was one of the three public schools in Seattle.
 This was undoubtedly Clara McCarty.

 McCarty then went to Oakland, California, and did post-graduate work at the University of California.
 She later taught in the Puyallup Valley and in Tacoma.
-In 1880 she was elected superintendent of schools in Pierce County.
+In 1880 she was elected superintendent of schools in Pierce County, the first woman elected to public office in the county.
 She supervised the schools in Tacoma, Orting, Sumner, and Puyallup.

 In 1880 McCarty married John H. Wilt (ca. 1852-1907).
 They had one daughter, Clara May.
 After her husband's death McCarty continued to be active in civic life.
 She served as YMCA secretary and was active in church and historical society work.